point-4ward/Home-Assistant/README.md

 [What do these badges all mean?](.bin/github_resources/readme_files/badges.md)

-# Changes are happening at Chateau mf_social!!
-This repo is being reorganised, please bear with me whilst I get the README's caught up and get the Wiki written!!

 # My Home Assistant setup:

 This is my current Home Automation setup, based on Homeassistant, running in docker.
 This repo contains copies of non-sensitive configuration files for the containers I am using.
 This is my live system as it is running in my house at the moment.
 I am currently tracking the beta channel of Homeassistant releases.
-Below you will find some explanatory notes, and the [Wiki](https://github.com/mf-social/Home-Assistant/wiki) explains exactly what this repo contains and how to create a system like mine from scratch...
+Each file has comments that explain the file's purpose at the top, some have further explanatory commments within to explain what the code is doing.
+Below you will find some explanatory notes about the system as a whole, and the [Wiki](https://github.com/mf-social/Home-Assistant/wiki) explains exactly what this repo contains and how to create a system like mine from scratch...

 ## What Software makes up your Home Automation System?